Reducing your vehicle emissions

 The Freight Best Practice programme has developed a number of free tools and products to help businesses improve operational efficiency and reduce fuel consumption of road freight.

 To reduce your carbon footprint further you should also consider the journeys that suppliers of goods and services make to and from your premises.
-You could aim to use local businesses where possible and check out your suppliers' environmental credentials by asking to see their environmental reports and policies.
-See our guide on supply chain efficiency and environmental impact.
+You could aim to use local businesses where possible and check out your suppliers' environmental credentials by asking to see their environmental reports and policies - see supply chain efficiency and environmental impact.

-Helping employees to plan their journeys effectively and encouraging them to drive safely and efficiently can help reduce fuel costs and improve the environmental and safety performance of your business.
-See the page in this guide on using work vehicles efficiently.
+Helping employees to plan their journeys effectively and encouraging them to drive safely and efficiently can help reduce fuel costs and improve the environmental and safety performance of your business - see using work vehicles efficiently.